aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_instance-procedures-and-functions/gmp_instance_setcallbackaddcut.rst

        *callback* argument.

-    -  A ``CallbackAddCut`` callback procedure will only be called when solving mixed integer programs with CPLEX, GUROBI or ODH-CPLEX.
+    -  A ``CallbackAddCut`` callback procedure will only be called when solving mixed integer programs with CPLEX, Gurobi or ODH-CPLEX.

     -  This procedure can also be used for MIQP and MIQCP problems.